 I AM SURE NIGHT FLIGHTS ARE TEMPTING BUT DON’T?

 I can understand why anyone would want to fly at night.
 Cheaper?
 Sure.
-But to arrive at your destination at midnight isn’t really a brilliant idea especially for just girls or if you are travelling solo.
+But to arrive to your destination at midnight isn’t really a brilliant idea especially for just girls or if you are travelling solo.
 Despite the high chances that you’ll get murdered or kidnapped, the cabs are pretty expensive at night.
 More, you’ll probably have to spend a night at some hotel unless you plan to stay awake until your check-in time which is undeniably unpleasant.
 And there goes your first day of your trip – snoring hideously in the hotel room.
 How memorable….
 Another thing to note is that if you are flying with budget airlines, there is a high chance that your flight will get delayed.
 Our 10 pm flight to Bali was delayed up to 4 am in the morning and it was an utter nuisance.
 On the other note, i always take night flights if the flight takes about half a day or more.

 DO NOT BOOK THINGS LAST MINUTE